Malcolm Macdonald: Media career

+Macdonald appeared on the TV show Superstars in 1975, where he ran 100m in 10.9 seconds.

 Macdonald worked extensively for Real Radio North East, presenting, firstly in 2000, the Legends Football Phone-In, alongside Bernie Slaven and Micky Horswill.
-At the end of the 2011–12 season the programme was axed from Real Radio and then made its way upon Star Radio North East, so continuing in a similar format until 2014.
+At the end of the 2011–12 season the programme was axed from Real Radio and then made its way on to Star Radio North East, so continuing in a similar format until 2014.
 Macdonald also presented an interview series for the Century Radio Network titled Upfront With Malcolm Macdonald, in which he talked to famous players such as Ian Wright, Joe Royle and Peter Beardsley among others.

 He also writes a regular column for the retro football magazine Backpass.

 In 2011, Macdonald was strongly critical of Newcastle United's decision to change their stadium name from St James' Park to the Sports Direct Arena.
 Macdonald said: "It seems antagonistic.
 It's not only part of the football club's heritage, but part of the heritage of the city."